In world's top ice wine region, 2020 vintage will be rare find

 "Ice wine became an icon for Canada, and I ran with it," he says.
 "It's always been my sweet spot."
 He has a 2.5-acre plot in Niagara, where he grows Riesling strictly for ice wine under his Ziraldo Estate Winery label.
 Typically, he produces about 6,000 bottles yearly.

-"I'll do less this year because the yield's down-so it might be cut in half," Mr Ziraldo says.
+"I'll do less this year because the yield's down - so it might be cut in half," Mr Ziraldo says.
 "The quality, of course, is going to be spectacular."
+BLOOMBERG

 BT is now on Telegram!